ibm-cloud-docs/discovery-data/entity-extractor.md

 {: #entity-extractor-label-task}

 Label terms in the document that represent examples of the entity types you defined.
 When you are done with one document, switch the document status from *In progress* to *Complete*, and then move on to the next document.

-Only the first 40,000 characters from each document are available for labeling.
-40,000 characters is approximately 20 pages.

 To label entity examples, complete the following steps: